cloudposse/terraform-yaml-config/README.md

 }
 ```

-### Example of local maps configurations with importing and deepmerging
+### Example of local maps configurations with `import` and deep merging

+In the example, we use two levels of imports,
+and the module deep merges the local config files `imports-level-3.yaml`, `imports-level-2.yaml`, and `imports-level-1.yaml`
+into a final config map.

+See [examples/imports-local](examples/imports-local) for more details.

 ```hcl
 module "yaml_config" {